 I wouldn’t recommend freezing this soup but, honestly, it’s so yummy it will disappear fast!

-Store leftovers in a covered container in the fridge and enjoy within 3-4 days.
+Store leftovers in a covered container in the fridge and enjoy within 3 to 4 days.

 - Homemade croutons

 - Shredded cheese or dollop of goat cheese

 - Drizzle of cream or yogurt